-Chemotherapy-related clinical questions, for which no evidence was found:
+Chemotherapy-related clinical questions considered, but for which no evidence was found during systematic review

-- Clinical question: Is there any benefit derived from chemotherapy for patients who do not have any symptoms from the prostate cancer (asymptomatic)? - Clinical question: Is there any benefit derived from chemotherapy for patients who are not hormone refractory comparing chemotherapy plus hormone therapy with hormone therapy alone? - Clinical question: Has the effectiveness of chemotherapy been compared to external beam radiotherapy radio-isotopes (strontium or samarium) in a randomised study? - Clinical question: Can radio-isotopes (strontium or samarium) be used at the same time as (simultaneous with) chemotherapy (combined therapy) without excessive toxicity?
+- Is there any benefit derived from chemotherapy for patients who do not have any symptoms from the prostate cancer (asymptomatic)? - Is there any benefit derived from chemotherapy for patients who are not hormone refractory comparing chemotherapy plus hormone therapy with hormone therapy alone? - Has the effectiveness of chemotherapy been compared to external beam radiotherapy or radio-isotopes (strontium or samarium) in a randomised study? - Can radio-isotopes (strontium or samarium) be used at the same time as (simultaneously with) chemotherapy (combined therapy) without excessive toxicity?